sam-hosseini/freelancing-in-finland/README.md

 * Check [the Hub](https://thehub.io/jobs?positionTypes=5b8e46b3853f039706b6ea75&countryCode=FI) for freelance job types.

 **List of organizations you can introduce yourself to**:
-* [Business Finland](https://www.businessfinland.fi/en/for-finnish-customers/contact/customer-service) is a governmental organization whose main purpose is to help Finnish companies.
-A lot of those companies are startups who need software developers.
-By introducing yourself and your services to a Business Finland advisor, they may be able to connect you with potential startups.
 * [NewCo Helsinki](https://newcohelsinki.fi/en/startup-services/) is a governmental organization which is focused on helping companies in Helsinki:

   > When problems come up, we are here to help you right away.
 Please contact us at startup@hel.fi and stop by!